Course Descriptions

 BMIN 9900: Capstone

-Offered both fall and spring semesters (1 CU)
+Offered fall, spring and summer semesters (1 CU)

 With mentorship from their Capstone Advisor, students will develop and present the results of a clinical informatics project relevant to their interests.
 During this semester-long course, students will attend a weekly seminar in which they develop, propose, implement, and present their capstone project.
 Students meet with regularly with their Capstone Advisor, who is also invited to attend the seminars.
 The seminar affords both students and advisors the opportunity for cross-fertilization of ideas and skills, and ultimately the honing of projects to a high level of value for the students and the clinical environments in which they conduct their projects.